Drew3KW/mischief-made-analytics/README.md

 Docker provides a more stable and reproducible local orchestration setup than `airflow standalone`.

+The preferred local workflow is:

+1. edit files in VS Code
+2. run Docker Compose commands from the VS Code terminal
+3. use the Airflow localhost web UI for DAG triggering and task inspection

 ### Prerequisites

 - Docker Desktop for Windows
 - WSL integration enabled in Docker Desktop
+- VS Code with WSL workflow
 - GCP service account key available locally
 - Shopify CSV exports available locally